davidpak/waiver-exchange/docs/design/master.md

 - Every event carries a **schema version** in the envelope.
 - Breaking changes require an ADR and bump; ExecMgr must be able to **route/upgrade** or **reject** mixed versions.
 - WAL stores **pre-`execution_id`** bytes for replay; ExecMgr may persist a **post-ID** stream for analytics.
 Both are versioned.
+- **Serialization**: Events are serialized as JSON for WebSocket communication and stored as structured data in PostgreSQL.

-**Design choice:** record the engine’s native stream to guarantee replay; derived streams are convenience, not source of truth.
+**Design choice:** record the engine's native stream to guarantee replay; derived streams are convenience, not source of truth.

 ---